javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 }).catch(alert); // ReferenceError: blabla is not defined
 ```

-As a side effect, the final `.catch` not only catches explicit rejections, but also occasional errors in the handlers above.
+The final `.catch` not only catches explicit rejections, but also occasional errors in the handlers above.

 ## Rethrowing